mouseless/baked/unreleased.md

   - `useContext` composable is added to manage bake context in ui components
   - `InjectedData` is introduced for components to provide values, e.g. parameter data, to its child commponents
+  - `CompositeData` is introduced to combine data from different sources

 ## Improvements